Documentation — v0.9.4

 The AI Assistant includes a language toggle (AR/EN) in the top-right corner.
 Switch to Arabic for full RTL support and Arabic-language responses.
 The Assistant responds in whichever language you use to ask your question.

-Enhanced AI — Optional Model Download
+Local AI — Optional Model Download (Off by Default)

-- Size: approximately 2.2 GB
+• Size: approximately 1.1 GB

 Voice Input البحث الصوتي